stackbit-projects/marvelous-chili-4f71b/content/pages/contact.md

     background: gray
     title: Contact
     content: >
-      Greetings from ***Myndkloud. ***We would be glad to assist you.
-For any queries we are just one click away.
+      Greetings from ***Myndkloud***.
+We would be glad to assist you.
+For any queries, we are just one click away.
     form_id: contactForm
     form_fields:
       - input_type: text